How to Make the Perfect Pavlova

 To fill and decorate

-• 500 g | 2 cups double cream
+• 2 cups (500ml) double cream

 • 1 tsp vanilla extract or paste

-• 6 tbsp lemon or passionfruit curd OPTIONAL
+• 6 tbsp lemon or passionfruit curd (optional)

-• icing sugar to dust (powdered sugar)
+• sugar powdered / icing, to dust

 Instructions

 • Preheat the oven to to 130C (270F) and place the shelf in the middle or lower end of the oven.
-Line a large tray with greaseproof paper and trace a 20cm (8in) circle on it.
+Line a large tray with baking paper and trace a 20cm (8in) circle on it.

 • Wipe your mixer bowl with lemon juice.
 Put the egg whites and cream of tartar in the mixing bowl and briefly mix together with a balloon whisk to combine.